h-jpj/ESP_Rehab_Hand_Exoskeleton/SERVER_SETUP.md

 # Server Setup Guide - MQTT & Database Infrastructure

 This guide covers setting up the backend infrastructure for WiFi data logging using Docker Compose with Mosquitto MQTT broker and MariaDB database.
+For ease of understanding for this example my user is `jay` and the password is `aes`.
+Please feel free to replace these with your own credentials.

 ## 🏗️ **Infrastructure Overview**